Finding the center that’s not then losing my way – part 2 – Wild Bill

 There’s a small exhibit about Hickok in The Adams Museum where I went after lunch

-and he’s one of the many “celebrities” buried in Mt.
-Moriah Cemetery.
+and he’s one of the many “celebrities” buried in Mount Moriah Cemetery.

 As for McCall (who’s not buried in Deadwood), he may have been one of the few Americans tried twice for the same crime.
-Most Americans are immediately familiar with the proscription against self-incrimination in the Constitution’s Fifth Amendment.
+Most Americans are immediately familiar with the proscription against self-incrimination in the U S Constitution’s Fifth Amendment.
 The amendment also protects against double jeopardy.
-The text reads:
+The text reads:.

 No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.